Jazmine Sullivan: 2010-2011: Love Me Back

 Sullivan began working on her second album, Love Me Back, in 2009.
 Producers contributing to the album included Missy Elliott, Lamb, Ne-Yo, Anthony Bell, Los da Mystro, Ryan Leslie, and Salaam Remi, who was also a major contributor to Fearless.
 Songs recorded for the album include "Love You Long Time", "Don't Make Me Wait" (a tribute to Prince), "Redemption", "Excuse Me", "Good Enough", and the reported sequel to "Bust Your Windows" titled "You Get On My Nerves", which was co-written by Ne-Yo.
 The album was completed in June 2010 and released on November 30, 2010.
 The album debuted at number 17 on the Billboard 200 and sold 57,000 copies in its first week.

-In an interview with National Public Radio Sullivan explained that the album was about her personal experiences, stating:
+In an interview with National Public Radio, Sullivan explained that the album was about her personal experiences, stating:

 The album's lead single, "Holding You Down (Goin' in Circles)", was released on July 10, 2010.
 The song debuted at number 60 on the Billboard Hot 100.
 The music video for the song premiered on August 30, 2010.
 The song would later be nominated for a Grammy Award for Best Female R&B Vocal Performance in 2011.
 The album's second single, "10 Seconds", was released to radio airplay in late September, and debuted at number 15 the Hot R&B/Hip-Hop Songs.
-The song was later released for digital download on October 25, 2010.
+The song was released for digital download on October 25, 2010.
 An accompanying music video was later filmed and was released on November 12, 2010.

-In early December 2010, Billboard honoured Sullivan as the 'Rising Star' for 2010.
+In early December 2010, Billboard honored Sullivan as the 'Rising Star' for 2010.
 Later she announced that she was working on her third studio album.
-In January 2011, Sullivan announced via Twitter that she was indefinitely leaving the music industry saying, "I promised myself when it wasn't fun anymore I wouldn't do it.
+In January 2011, Sullivan announced via Twitter that she was indefinitely leaving the music industry, saying, "I promised myself when it wasn't fun anymore I wouldn't do it.
 And, here I am.
 I'm not saying I won't ever sing again in my life because I don't believe that.
 But in this moment… right now… [I] got some things to figure out".
 On October 7, RCA Records announced it was disbanding J Records along with Arista Records and Jive Records.
-With the shutdown Sullivan (along with all of the artists previously signed to the three labels) were removed from the label and later redirected to RCA; all being moved to that label's roster.
+With the shutdown Sullivan (along with all of the artists previously signed to the three labels) were removed from the label and later redirected to RCA, all being moved to that label's roster.